discord/embedded-app-sdk/examples/nested-messages/README.md

 ### Routing

 All client code is located in [/client](/examples/nested-messages/client/) and is served via a NodeJS Express server.
-Each route is provided by a `index.html` file.
+Each route is provided by an `index.html` file.
 Each `index.html` file has a corresponding `index.ts` file and a (gitignored) compiled `index.js` file which is consumed by the html file.
 For example, let's consider the nested "embedded app", which is served at `/nested`.
 When a user visits this route, they are sent the file [client/nested/index.html](/examples/nested-messages/client/nested/index.html) which imports the compiled javascript from [client/nested/index.ts](/examples/nested-messages/client/nested/index.ts).

 ### Build tooling